Alginate Impression and Diagnostic Study Model Techniques (AGD 250)

 • Describe what is meant by a W/P ratio of 50:100.

-• Explain the rationale for gradually sifting the plaster powder into the water in the mixing bowl.
+• Explain the rationale for gradually sifting the plaster or stone powder into the water in the mixing bowl.

 • Elaborate on the rationale for using the vibrator on the mixed gypsum product.